netdata/netdata/src/health/notifications/web/README.md

-# Browser pop up agent alert notifications
+# Browser pop up Agent alert notifications

 The Netdata dashboard shows HTML notifications, when it is open.